October 24th 2019

 The kick ass cover up

 No really, that’s what it’s called.
-Soap and Glory’s line of Kick Ass Concealers™, £6, are the most prescriptive of the affordable array here, addressing redness, sallowness and general blah-ness (for that you’ll need the Super-Blur).
+Soap and Glory’s line of Kick Ass Concealers™, from £6, are the most prescriptive of the affordable array here, addressing redness, sallowness and general blah-ness (for that you’ll need the Super-Blur).
 Unlike your average concealer, these won’t mask dark circles and spots per se, and the idea is to put them underneath your foundation, not above, but when it comes to canny correction, they’re ideal.
-Smooth coconut oil based Just Bright™ under eyes to neutralize dark shadows, dab on minty green All Is Calm™ to smooth over the surface of blemishes and bring down redness, and use Super-Blur™ to put pores in their place.
+Smooth coconut oil based Just Bright™ under eyes to neutralize dark shadows, dab on minty green All Is Calm™ to smooth over the surface of blemishes and bring down redness, and use Blur & Brighten to put pores in their place.
 If you’re expecting flawless coverage, you’ll be disappointed, but if you’re looking to refine skin texture and even things out pre-makeup, they’re very handy.

 The light show